-Just to be clear before you read on, I am not trying to discourage you to not go out for your usual run, walk, swim or bike ride.
-Cardio has many health benefits, it is a great way to relax your mind, to get an endorphin (happy hormone) release which makes you feel amazing, especially when exercising outdoors.
+Just to be clear before you read on, I am not trying to discourage you to go out for your usual run, walk, swim or bike ride.
+Cardio has got many health benefits, it is a great way to relax your mind, to get an endorphin (happy hormone) release which makes you feel amazing, especially when exercising outdoors.
 There is nothing wrong with cardio in moderation.
 In this blog however, I am referring to using excessive cardio exercise, usually combined with a very low-calorie diet, for the purpose of fat loss.

 Unfortunately, it is still a common misconception amongst women, that doing endless amount of cardio daily and following a restrictive diet is the best way to lose fat.
 They think that if they simply burn more calories and eat very little, it will get them the body of their dreams.
 Wrong!
 Cardio might get you results if you are just starting out with your fitness journey, but it is not going to be the best solution if your goal is to shape your body and to keep the weight off for life.